Socialist Soviet Republic of Lithuania and Belorussia: Final stages of the republic

 By September 1919, Soviet Russia had already recognized independent Lithuania and offered to negotiate a peace treaty.
 By April 1920 Red Army began retaking Belorussia from Polish forces.
 Based on a decision by the RCP(b) Politburo in May 1920, by July 1920 Revolutionary Military Council of the Western Front created Minsk Governorate Military Revolutionary Committee as the military and civil authority in the Belorussian lands retaken by the Red Army.
 The Military Revolutionary Committee functioned as an organ of the RSFSR.

 On 11 July 1920, the Red Army seized Minsk.
 The Soviet–Lithuanian Peace Treaty was concluded on 12 July 1920.
-A meeting of three parties - the Communist Party of Lithuania and Belorussia (represented by Knorin, Iosif Adamovich and Alexander Chervyakov), Vsevolod Ignatovsky's Belorussian Communist Organization and the General Jewish Labour Bund led by Arn Vaynshteyn - was held on 30 July 1920, which decided to reestablish a Belorussian Soviet republic.
+A meeting of three parties - the Communist Party of Lithuania and Belorussia (represented by Vilhelm Knorin, Iosif Adamovich and Alexander Chervyakov), Vsevolod Ignatovsky's Belorussian Communist Organization and the General Jewish Labour Bund led by Arn Vaynshteyn - was held on 30 July 1920, which decided to reestablish a Belorussian Soviet republic.
 The Belorussian Military Revolutionary Committee, which was to act as an emergency temporary authority in the Belorussian areas under Soviet control, was formed - consisting of Knorin, Adamovich, Chervyakov, I. Klishevsky, Ignatovsky, Vaynshteyn.
 Klishevsky was named as the provisional secretary of the Belorussian Military Revolutionary Committee.
 Participation of A. Trofimov of the Belorussian Party of Socialist-Revolutionaries in the Belorussian Military Revolutionary Committee was foreseen.

 The next day, on 31 July 1920, the foundation of the Belorussian Socialist Soviet Republic (BSSR) was announced at a ceremony in Minsk.
 The border between the Poland and the BSSR was eventually determined by the 1921 Peace of Riga, which left territories with significant Belorussian populations on the Polish side of the border.